-- Scene Viewer provides different viewing experiences for smartphones and tablets.
-With smartphones, you can navigate your scene with a simplified viewing experience without authoring or tools.
+- Scene Viewer provides different viewing experiences for phones and tablets.
+With phones, you can navigate your scene with a simplified viewing experience without authoring or tools.
 Tablets offer the same UI as desktops.

 The Pan/Rotate switch navigation controls and 3D Navigation settings do not affect touch.